-In this article, we’ll define the general duties of each position as they relate to nonprofit accounting and their strategic roles within an organization.
+In this article, we’ll define the general duties of each position as they relate to nonprofit accounting and their respective roles within an organization.

 Bookkeeper or Accountant

 A bookkeeper performs basic financial record-keeping and can create simple financial reports.
-A bookkeeper will typically perform the following tasks:
+A bookkeeper typically performs the following tasks:

-- Keep accurate records of financial transactions and performs basic A/P, A/R and payroll entries into the accounting system.
+- Keeps accurate records of financial transactions and performs basic A/P, A/R and payroll entries into the accounting system.

-- Create month-end functions such as bank reconciliation, balance sheet reconciliation, and budget-to-actual reports.
+- Creates month-end functions such as bank reconciliation, balance sheet reconciliation, and budget-to-actual reports.

 Although the tasks are basic, attention to detail is of the utmost importance for competent bookkeepers who are managing a nonprofit’s accounting.
 A few data entry errors can cost an organization a significant amount of time and money.
 The bookkeeper of any organization is an essential element of an accounting team.